How to Cook With Green Almonds—a Fleeting Taste of Spring

 They’re good on sweet things, too.
 A simple dessert could be some dates, green almonds, and flaky sea salt.
 Tarts and ice cream can benefit from some chopped green almonds sprinkled on top.

-Get the recipe for Oil-Poached Green Almonds with Dill
+Olive Oil-Poached Green Almonds With Dill

 By Kristy Mucci

-Updated on May 17, 2023
+Updated on May 1, 2025

-Right now I'm relishing all the signs of spring that I can eat.
-Asparagus and ramps are finally at the local farmers markets, rhubarb is on the way, and I just stumbled upon green almonds yesterday, a sight that perked me up more than any amount of caffeine possibly could.
+Right now I’m relishing all the signs of spring that I can eat.
+Asparagus and ramps are finally at the local farmers markets, rhubarb is on the way, and I just stumbled upon green almonds yesterday—a sight that perked me up more than any amount of caffeine possibly could.

-Leave a green almond on the tree and it loses its fuzz, hardens, and turns brown.
+Leave a green almond on a tree and it loses its fuzz, hardens, and turns brown.
 Crack the hard outer shell and you’ll find a conventional, crunchy almond you’re likely very familiar with.
 (Fun fact: Botanically speaking, almonds aren’t nuts.
 They’re actually stone fruits, and the almonds we all snack on are the seeds within the stones of the fuzzy green fruit.)

 Where to Buy Green Almonds